JunqiaoQiu/MicroSpec/README.md

 ### Install and Build

-There are some requirements for building this library: `cmake2.8+`, `gcc4.9+` It will use SIMD instructions, so please check your CPU support:
+There are some requirements for building this library: `cmake2.8+`, `gcc4.9+` It will use SIMD instructions, so please check whether your CPU support AVX2:
 ```sh
 cat /proc/cpuinfo | grep flags
 ```